JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 === Text-Based Features

 - *TF-IDF Vectors*: Created from the `Abstract` section to represent term frequency patterns.
-- *Sentence Embeddings*: Derived using pre-trained transformer models (e.g., DeBERTa) to capture semantic structure and meaning. (?)
+- *Sentence Embeddings*: Derived using pre-trained transformer models from the sentence-transformers library, specifically using microsoft/deberta-v3-small.

 === Handcrafted Text-Based Features

-In addition to embeddings and metadata, I created a large set of handcrafted features to capture different characteristics of the text in a more interpretable way.
+In addition to embeddings and metadata, I engineered a diverse set of handcrafted features to capture different characteristics of the text in a more interpretable way.
 These features were designed to reflect writing style, structure, and linguistic patterns that could help distinguish between retracted and non-retracted papers.

 The features were extracted from two main text sources:
 - *the abstract*
-- *the full text*, which I generated by concatenating the sections Introduction, Related Work, Methods, Result&Discussion, and Conclusion
+- *the full text*, which I generated by concatenating the labeled content sections (Abstract, Introduction, Related Work, Methods, Result & Discussion, and Conclusion) from the dataset.

-To process the texts, I used tokenization from the nltk library and regular expressions for pattern matching.
-I also removed stopwords using the default English stopword list from nltk.
+To process the texts, I used tokenization from the NLTK library and regular expressions for pattern matching.
+I also removed stopwords using NLTK's built-in stopwords.words('english') list.

 The handcrafted features included a total of 30 abstract-based features and 30 full-text-based features, each prefixed accordingly (hc_ for abstract, hc_ft_ for full text).